fermatspace/el-gamal-onchain/README.md

 # el-gamal-onchain
 A test plutus implementation of El Gamal encryption in Plutus.
 This repository contains the the basic functionality to verify keys in the El gamal signature scheme.
 This is a proof of concept repository to see what the boundaries for this encryption method using the Cardano Blockchain.
-The current state is that this implementation is limited to a keysize of 64 byte due to the limit the CBOR encoding has.
+The current state is a working El Gamal encryption scheme onchain.

 # Structure
 This repository contains all the modules in the `/src/` directory.
-There you can find basic utilities for generating plutus core and the onchain code.
+There you can find basic utilities for generating plutus core, the onchain and offchain code and more.
+The code entails a basic give and grap script which locks funds with a public key.
+Only with an associated private key can the funds be unlocked.

-# TO DO
+# TO DO (the order is not a priority indication)
-implement the encoding and decoding of arbitrary large integers into the onchain plutus types.
-Also do this for the generating the right datum and redeemer structure.
+1) Add PAB example
+2) Add non-interacting proof of knowledge of a private key given a public key that can be used onchain
+3) ...